This course will help your team deepen their skills, confidence and shared understanding of co-design and co-production.

 • Lifelong access to resources and guidance via the TACSI Learning Hub including via the Learning Hub smart phone app

-• Midpoint and endpoint evaluation of the course from participants
+• Endpoint evaluation of the course from participants

 Pricing and booking